What are anal glands?

 How is an anal gland disorder treated?

 Impacted anal glands that the dog is unable to express on their own are generally quite easy to treat.
-A veterinarian or vet technician can gently express the glands manually, preventing an infection, relieving the pressure and making your dog feel much more comfortable.
+A veterinarian or vet technician can gently express the glands manually, preventing infection, relieving the pressure and making your dog feel much more comfortable.
 Some dogs may need this done a few odd times throughout their life, while some will need it done on a regular basis.
-If your dog never has problems with their anal glands, having them expressed is unnecessary.
+If your dog never has problems with its anal glands, having them expressed is unnecessary.

 When left untreated for too long, an infection in the anal glands can often occur where you may see pus or blood oozing out.
 In this case, the glands can be flushed out, and your vet can prescribe antibiotics.
 Sometimes it can also develop into an anal gland abscess.
 In this case, you will see a large swollen lump beside the anus.
 It is often tender and painful so the dog may not let you touch it.
 If it gets full enough, the abscess may break open and start to drain out of the skin.
 This also would require veterinary attention to treat.